ANDREWOLAITANTOLUTAIWO/Feature-Selection/README.md

 Selected Features

-Tables 10, 11, 12, 13 and 14, and Figure 5 show the results of experimenting with the five techniques.
 It is important to mention the scores that were considered for selecting the features in each technique.
 Pearson Correlation Coefficient acceptable scores are between -3.0 and -9.0 for negative correlation and +3.0 and +9.0 for positive correlation.
 Information Gain is zero if and only if two features are independent.
 The higher the feature score the higher the chance of being selected.
 Recursive Feature Elimination gives 1 or True for selected features, any other number is False and the feature will not be selected.
 LASSO identifies unselected features with 0 and any other number for selected features.

 Each feature selection technique was applied to the datasets for dry season and wet season.
 The results show that PC selected five features – Household size (S), Travel time (t), Amount (A), Willingness to pay (W), and Shortest distance (d).
 IG selected six features – Household income (I), Household size (S), Travel time (t), Amount (A), Willingness to pay (W), and Shortest distance (d).
 RFE selected seven features – household income (I), Rainfall (R), Ave Temp (T), Travel time (t), Amount (A), Willingness to pay (W), and Shortest distance (d).
 LASSO selected nine features – Household income (I), Household size (HS), Rainfall (R), Ave Temp (T), Travel time (t), Amount (A), Willingness to pay (W), Shortest distance (d) and Height diff (h).